DroneCAN Internal Combustion Engine node

 This board is dedicated to controlling an internal combustion engine such as DLE-20 (opens new window) or DLE-35 (opens new window) using Electronic Ignition Module.

 Based on input command RawCommand (opens new window) it activates ignition, starts a starter to run the engine and turn the starter off when the internal combustion engine is working.
 It measures several engine parameters such as engine rotation speed and sends it to UAVCAN network as uavcan.equipment.ice.reciprocating.Status (opens new window) message.
-It also might be equipped with fuel tank sensor based on differential pressure sensor, so the node will send uavcan.equipment.ice.FuelTankStatus (opens new window) message.
+It also might be equipped with fuel tank sensor, so the node will send uavcan.equipment.ice.FuelTankStatus (opens new window) message.

 # 1. DroneCAN interface